aquasecurity/tracee/Readme.md

 Find more information on [contributing to the source code](https://aquasecurity.github.io/tracee/latest/contributing/overview/) in the documentation.

+Please consider giving us a star ⭐️ by clicking the button at the top of the [GitHub page](https://github.com/aquasecurity/tracee/)

 ## More about Aqua Security

 Tracee is an [Aqua Security](https://aquasec.com) open source project.
-Learn about our open source work and portfolio [Here](https://www.aquasec.com/products/open-source-projects/).
+Learn about our open source work and portfolio [here](https://www.aquasec.com/products/open-source-projects/).